whatmakeart/whatmakeart.github.io/content/drawing/how-to-use-architectural-and-engineering-scales.md

 To measure a distance on the drawing, place the zero mark of the scale at the beginning of the distance you want to measure.
 Then, read the number on the scale that aligns with the end of the distance.

 To draw a distance on the drawing, place the zero mark of the scale at the beginning of the distance you want to draw.
-Then, mark the desired length on the drawing using a pencil or other drafting tool.
+Then, mark the desired length on the drawing using a pencil or other [drawing tool](drawing-tools.md).

 ### Architectural Scale Example